HomeLatest NewsIndustryPwC rolls-out plan to hire 10,000 India techies for cloud, digital and analytics roles in next 5 years

 Register Now →

 The company is also expanding geographically, and has opened three offices in 2022 alone.
 The firm said it aspires to become ‘relevant’ to India Inc’s growth plans.
-“We remain relentlessly focused on playing our part in realizing India’s ambition of becoming a $5 trillion economy,” Sanjeev Krishan, Chairman, PwC in India said.
+“We remain relentlessly focused on playing our part in realizing India’s ambition of becoming a $5 trillion ,” Sanjeev Krishan, Chairman, PwC in India said.

 “After a sharp decline in April and a flattening out in May, India’s hiring trends hit a high in June, progressing across various industries,” the Hirect report said.